 ISO Range: 32-102400

-Build Quality and Ergonomics: Durable, professional
+Build Quality and Ergonomics: Solid and ergonomic

 Nikon Z5 II | Full-Frame mirrorless Stills/Video Camera | Nikon USA Model